tbmorrison/snaq-seq/README.md

 The ISMs undergo the same processing, handling and reaction conditions as the sample does, to provide the ideal run control approach for NGS-based assays.

-## <a name="cli"></a> Command Line Interphase-
+## <a name="cli"></a> Command Line Interface-

-The SNAQ-SEQ Command Line Interphase is an open source tool that simplifies viral surveillance by NGS.
+The SNAQ-SEQ Command Line Interface is an open source tool that simplifies viral surveillance by NGS.
 This is a complex test that uses various sequencing metrics (e.g., genomic coverage x read depth) to detect testing failures.
 SNAQ-SEQ SARS-CoV-2 RNA Internal Standards (IS) are spiked into every sample and provides missing QC to detect NGS test issues.

 To minimize disruption to a bioinformatic pipeline, the SNAQ-SEQ CLI replaces a common step: the removal of human reads prior to further processing.